bitpay/bitcore/README.md

 1. scriptpubkey asm
 2. peer's best block height is learned on peer connect but not retained by the app.
 Block height is the current sync height
 3. Multiple Outputs were overlooked in the mongo model
+* Post-sync listeners are not wired up yet (sockets).
+* Parameters for some routes are missing.
+Spreadsheet is not 100% complete.
+Need a test run / qa round.

 # ToDo but not Required for a release
 * Reorg testing - Bcoin will handle this but we need to account for this in our mongo indexes.